caracallacsgo/csgo_nades/README.md

 # csgo_nades
-This repo will contain nades for cs.
+This repo will contain nades for csgo competitive maps.